Adam Lambert: 2009–2011: American Idol, For Your Entertainment, and Glam Nation Tour

 Lambert performed "Mad World" on The Early Show and Live with Regis and Kelly.
 He began the American Idols LIVE!
-Tour 2009 in July and that summer was also the recipient of two awards: the Young Hollywood Award for Artist of the Year and the Teen Choice Award for Male Reality/Variety Star.
+Tour 2009 in July and that summer was also the recipient of two awards: the Young Hollywood Award for Artist of the Year and the Teen Choice Award for Male Reality/Variety Star at the 2009 Teen Choice Awards.

-2009–2011: For Your Entertainment and touring

 For Your Entertainment, Lambert's first studio album, was released on November 23, 2009.
 Debuting at number three on the Billboard 200 and selling 198,000 copies in the US its first week, the album saw Lambert in collaboration with producers such as Rob Cavallo, Dr. Luke and Max Martin.
 Album writers included Matthew Bellamy, Ryan Tedder, Rivers Cuomo, Justin Hawkins, P!nk, Linda Perry and Lady Gaga.
 At Metacritic, the album received a score of 71, which indicates "generally favorable reviews".
-Spin said the album is "perhaps the strongest, most flavorful batch of tunes to reach an AI vet, and Lambert's polymorphous vocal skills unite dancefloor strut and hard-rock pomp in a convincing glam package".
+Spin said the album is "perhaps the strongest, most flavorful batch of tunes to reach an AI vet, and Lambert's polymorphous vocal skills unite dancefloor strut and hard-rock pomp in a convincing glam package."
 Rolling Stone, however, gave it a more mixed review: "The songs sound great but feel strangely stuffy—[it] seems like a disc that was overthought.
 Next time, the hugely talented Lambert should make sure he's going straight for the gut."